S. Kevin McCormick (he/him/his)

 If there is any metric by which I measure my teaching success, it is in expression on peoples’ faces when they make these meaningful connections, be they students in a biology class, or individuals attending a science outreach event, which always fill me with a sense of accomplishment and joy.

 I take any chance I can to get outdoors.
 I love to hike, camp, play disc golf, hunt for mushrooms, observe animal behavior, and visit wildlife and nature centers.
-Due to my love of the outdoors and nature my goal in life has been to do something to preserve ecological communities, which is why I chose to seek an education in biology and then teach biology because I firmly believe Education Equals Conservation.
+Due to my love of the outdoors and nature my goal in life has been to do something to preserve ecological communities, which is why I chose to seek an education in biology and then teach biology because I firmly believe that Education Equals Conservation.

 Some of my best moments since have been helping others that have also needed to travel non-traditional paths in their educational careers by sharing my experiences, and showing them that no matter their history they belong and can succeed.